Types of Lung Cancer

 The treatment plans for these types of lung cancer vary based on the patient’s medical history and the aggressiveness of their cancer diagnosis.

 At Cancer Care Centers of Brevard, we identify, diagnose, and treat various types and stages of lung cancer.
-Our expert team works together to help patients understand their diagnosis and a clear understanding of moving forward with treatment.
-We are here to educate and inform you about your condition and provide helpful insight and hope as we work together throughout your treatment journey.
+Our expert team works together to help patients understand their diagnosis before moving forward with lung cancer treatment.
+We are here to educate you about your condition and provide helpful insight as we work together throughout your treatment journey.